meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 You will be required to write a summative literature review that draws in at least two course readings plus three additional outside readings that encompass one of the major issues we discuss in class regarding the ethical basis of concerns associated with the rapidly expanding roles technology continues to play in our lives.
 Additional articles can be accessed on our course site under the “Further Readings” forum, or you can do a relevant literature search on your own.
 This analysis and critique should encompass a substantive literature review conveying critical reflection on the issue(s) presented.
 I am willing to consider a deeper, more thorough examination of a topic covered in either the pop culture review or the research report.

 Potential issues include: pervasiveness of technology, technological dependence, privacy, autonomy, security of data, democracy online, freedom of expression online, technological euphoria, digital citizenship, technology integration in education, cultural relativity, communicative freedom, digital plagiarism, intellectual property rights, globalization, etc.  Your paper should be **5-6 pages long (no longer)** and written **in APA format, double-spaced, 12-point Times New Roman font, with standard 1-inch margins)**.
 Please include a title and reference/works cited page—but these do not count in your 5-6 pages.
-In-text citations and a formal reference list in APA or MLA format are an important part of your papers.
+In-text citations and a formal reference list in APA format are an important part of your papers.
 Alternate projects (i.e., videos) are not a possible medium here.
 However, embedded graphics used to clarify an issue, or to reduce complexity in difficult-to-understand topics, are acceptable and encouraged.

+---

 ## Performance Task Descriptions & *Tentative* Schedule

 Class details will be posted on our website as the course progresses.The following schedule is a general overview, but please note that individual readings, or the order of the selected readings, may change as new information becomes available or our class goes in different direction.

-The due time for each class is Monday at 6:00PM Central US time.
-For example, all activities and assignments for Class #1 is due by Monday, September 14.
+**The due time for each class is Monday at 6:00PM Central US time.
+For example, all activities and assignments for Class #1 is due by Monday, January 25, 6PM Central Time.**

 ### Class #1 – Due by Monday, January 25 - Introductions

 Reading:

-- **The syllabus**!
+- **The syllabus!**

 Assignments: